The Gateway Arch: A World-Class Website for an International Icon

 Designing a World-Class Experience

-With all the changes to the park grounds and museums, their team wanted the Gateway Arch website to rise to the occasion.
+With the evolution of the park grounds and museums, the Gateway Arch website needed to rise to the occasion.
 Our design team crafted elements to help the site stand as proudly as the monument itself.

-We set the stage with the home page by effortlessly incorporating the Gateway Arch’s branded blues and oranges with their desired dark brand look.
+We set the stage with the homepage by effortlessly incorporating the Gateway Arch’s branded blues and oranges with the desired dark brand look.
 Our designers incorporated its curvature into design elements and crafted icons for attractions.
 But one of the most unique design features was the animated park map.

-The map highlights key attractions such as the Tram Ride to the Top, Old Courthouse and Riverboats.
-All of these elements were top priorities for the Gateway Arch team.
+The map highlights key attractions including the Tram Ride to the Top, Old Courthouse and Riverboats.
+These elements were top priorities for the Gateway Arch team.
 Additionally, the map highlights free attractions like the Museum, Explorer’s Garden and park grounds, iconic photography spots and specific parking locations.

-In all facets of design, our team remained attentive to detail and kept a close eye on color contrast to ensure any user could navigate the site.
-Our design team also incorporated considerations for accessibility including ALT tagging and video captioning.
-From the subtle curves to the vibrant park photography, we gave the Gateway Arch an inspired look that stands out against competing tourist attractions world-wide.
+In all facets of design, our team maintained color contrast to ensure any user could navigate the site.
+Our design team also incorporated accessibility features, such as ALT tagging and video captioning.
+From the subtle curves to the vibrant park photography, we gave the Gateway Arch an inspired look that stands out against competing tourist attractions worldwide.

 Working Beneath the Metal

 Every website needs a web development team to bring the design and content direction to life.
-Our team worked hand-in-hand with the Gateway Arch web team to seamlessly transition the website while integrating new design elements into its ticketing platform, Galaxy.
+Paradigm worked hand-in-hand with the Gateway Arch to transition the website while integrating design elements into its ticketing platform, Galaxy.

-In addition, our developers ensured all animations functioned properly, addressed ADA compliance regulations and created custom content blocks to build new pages.
-Our work with coding also included attention to additional accessibility requests including keyboard navigation, pausing animations and screen reading considerations.
+In addition, our developers ensured animations functioned properly, addressed ADA compliance and created custom content blocks for new pages.
+Our work with coding also included attention to additional accessibility requests, such as keyboard navigation, pausing animations and screen reading considerations.
 The work we completed behind the scenes constructed a site that is accessible, functional and exciting for all.
-And, our specific focus on third-party integrations added an element of cohesion users will recognize wherever they navigate.
+Plus, our specific focus on third-party integrations added an element of cohesion that users will recognize wherever they navigate.

 Explore the Gateway Arch

-The Gateway Arch’s new website launches them into a new realm of greatness — showcasing all it has to offer to all generations of visitors.
+The Gateway Arch’s new website launches the monument into a new realm of greatness — showcasing all it has to offer to generations of visitors.
 Visit gatewayarch.com to view our work in action.

 For more website projects, visit our work page to discover our latest websites and projects for the tourism industry.